Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Dynamical heating from dark matter resolution

 \section{Dynamical heating from dark matter resolution}

-Simulated galaxies can be susceptible to spurious evolution due to the finite number of particles with which they are resolved that can induce numerical heating, i.e., the massive dark matter particles heat the low-mass stars puffing up the galaxy.
-To test our results, we compare the post-merging galaxies of the low and high dark matter resolution suites, $m_{\rm DM}^{low} = 10^3 \unit{M_\odot}$ and $m_{\rm DM}^{high} = 10^2 \unit{M_\odot}$, respectively.
-The suite resolution ratios are thus $m_{\rm DM}^{low}/m_\star = 10^3$, similar to \citet{agertz:2020}, and $m_{\rm DM}^{high}/m_\star = 10^2$, consistent with \citet{Ricotti:2022}.
+\commenta{Two species simulations, i.e. dark matter and stars, are affected by numerical heating that depends on the resolution mass ratio $\mu = m_{\rm DM}/m_{\star}$ and on the number of particles \citep{Ludlow:2023}.
+High $\mu$ or low number of particles induce numerical heating, resulting in spurious heating of the stellar component and a larger galaxy.} \commenta{To test the impact of numerical heating on our results, we compare the properties of the post-merger galaxies of three suites, varying the dark matter and stellar resolution.
+The dark matter particle of the low-resolution (high-resolution) suite has a mass of $m_{\rm DM}^{low} = 10^3 \unit{M_\odot}$ ($m_{\rm DM}^{high} = 10^2 \unit{M_\odot}$) and the resolution mass ratio is $\mu^{low} = 10^3 \unit{M_\odot}$ ($\mu^{high} = 10^2$).
+The mass of a single dark matter particle in the mid-resolution suite is $m_{\rm DM}^{mid} = m_{\rm DM}^{low}$ while $\mu^{mid} = \mu^{high}$.
+The adopted $\mu^{low}$ is similar to the value used by \citet{agertz:2020}, while $\mu^{high}$ is consistent with the value in \citet{Ricotti:2022}.}

 In Fig. \ref{fig:resolution_comparison}, we show the distribution of the post-merger galaxies properties, $f_5$ top row and $R_\star$ bottom row, in the parameter space explored.
-The high-resolution simulations are in orange and the low-resolution in green.
-Comparing the distributions of the fraction of distant stars, we note that they overlap, with the higher resolution suite peaking at a higher value ($\sim13 \%$) compared to the low-resolution ($\sim 8.2 \%$).
-On the contrary, the half-mass distributions do not overlap, with the low-resolution $R_\star$ systematically higher than the high-resolution one.
+The high-resolution simulations are in orange\commenta{, the mid-resolution in blue, }and the low-resolution in green.
+Comparing the distributions of the fraction of distant stars, we note that they overlap, with the higher resolution suite peaking at a higher value ($\sim13 \%$) compared to \commenta{the mid-resolution ($\sim 8.6\%$) and} the low-resolution ($\sim 8.2 \%$).
+On the contrary, the half-mass distributions do not overlap, with the \commenta{mid-resolution $R_\star$ systematically between the low- and high-resolution one.}